ubigu/ilmakalu-v2/documentation/instructions_for_building_material_mapping.md

 kilograms of said material per m2.

-Example stating 10 kg of aerated concrete (7000000995), 5 kilograms of water vapour barrier (7000000252) and 2 kilograms of bitumen waterproofing membrane per each m2 in attached houses (A2).
-List can be empty as well.
+Example stating 10 kg of aerated concrete (7000000995), 5 kilograms of water vapour barrier (7000000252) and 2 kilograms of bitumen waterproofing membrane per each m2 in attached houses ("A2" for 1994 and "012" for 2018).
+An empty list is interpreted as no material usage per said building type.

 ```
     "A2":